Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Discussion

 \subsection{Artificial disinhibition}

 Here we propose a potential neural explanation for why negative values result in outputs with concatenated words.
-We propose that spontaneous concatenation results from artificial disinhibition.
+We propose that spontaneous semi-compositional concatenation results from artificial disinhibition.
 Disinhibition (or excitation that results from inhibition of inhibitory neurons; \citealt{pi13,pfeffer13}) is a well-established biological neural process.
-Negative values in the latent space function as inhibitory neurons.
+Negative values in the latent space can be interpreted as artificial analogs to inhibitory neurons.
 If inhibitory neurons operate on another set of inhibitory neurons, the result is excitatory (the so-called disinhibition; \citealt{pi13,pfeffer13}).

 The first layer in our convolutional Generator is the fully connected layer.
-In this layers, all 100 latent variables (code variables $c$ and random variables $z$) are connected to all variables in the fully connected layer with weights that get updated during training.
+In this layer, all 100 latent variables (code variables $c$ and random variables $z$) are connected to all variables in the fully connected layer with weights that get updated during training.
 The fully connected layer is of the shape $1024\times 16$, which means that there are 1024 time series of length 16.
 The 16 dimensions represent the time domain and get transformed to the time dimension in the final output via the convolutional layers (Figure \ref{fig:fullyconnectedsketch}).

-The fully connected layer needs to include both excitatory artificial neurons (or positive weights that generate words) as well as inhibitory artificial neurons (or negative weights that generate non-activity or silence).
+The fully connected layer includes both excitatory artificial neurons (or positive weights that generate words) as well as inhibitory artificial neurons (or negative weights that generate non-activity or silence).
 The non-activity or silences are likely generated by negative weights which results in negative values of the fully connected layer.
+The $c$ variables are always 0 or 1, which means that the Generator is never exposed to negative values during training.
 When negative values in the latent space get multiplied with negative weights, however, the resulting output in the fully connected layer will involve positive values.
 This inhibition of inhibitory weights (or disinhibition) is the mechanism whereby the Generator can generate multiple words in the output.
 This process mimics the biological \textit{disinhibition} in human neuroscience.

-That inhibitory neurons play an important role in human language processing in the brain has been well established.
-The role of inhibitory neuron has primarily been established for segmentation \citep{giraud12}.
-Segmentation is closely related to concatenation, which lends some biological plausibility to our proposal.